innocent-george-mithu-nyamusa/innocent-george-mithu-nyamusa/README.md

 - 😄 Pronouns: he/him/his

 - ⚡ Fun fact: I can speak Deutsche🇩🇪, Eglish🇺🇸 And Shona🇿🇼.
-I'm a parkour athlete (..
-Yes i can do A 360 Kick And A Back Flip) [ if you don't know waht parkour is checkout Taylor lautner Movie Tracers] .
-I've played volleyball for 10 years, and i'm still going..
+I'm an amateur parkour athlete (...
+Yes i can do A 360 Kick And A Back Flip) [If you don't know what parkour is checkout Taylor Lautner Movie - **Tracers**] .
+I've played volleyball for 10 years, and i'm still going ...

 - 📹 Movies: I love movies in genres of Sci-fi, Action Adventure And Action Comedy.
-My Favorioute Movie is The Maze : Death Cure
+My Favourite Movie is **The Maze : Death Cure**

 - 🎶 Music: I listen to anything that fits my current mood.
 Usually i listen to Classical Music after a long coding sprint.